DeveloperZo/InfinityQube/Assets/Docs/Project Doc/Milestone1.2_Planning.md

 ### Task 1: Define Marker Placement and Spawning for All Markers

 **Current State**:
-- Unit, Recursion, Prime, Infinity markers can be placed using unified input system (mode keys 1-4, placement key F)
+- Unit, Recursion, Matrix, Infinity markers can be placed using unified input system (mode keys 1-4, placement key F)
-- Cube markers are generated from Prime cube captures
+- Cube markers are generated from Matrix cube captures
 - All markers automatically spawn appropriate cube types when wave moves forward
 - Optional R key trigger activates markers to capture cubes (alternative to automatic spawning)